 The most important part of a medical malpractice case is proving that negligent behavior on the part of a medical professional was directly responsible for your injury.
 This could mean an error during surgery, a misdiagnosis or even a failure to diagnose.
 However, even if one of these negligent medical practices occurred, it does not necessarily mean that the negligence contributed to or caused your illness.

 Depending on your medical history, you may have been predisposed to such a medical complication in the first place.
 In fact, you may have been predisposed to health concerns that rendered the surgery unsafe in the first place.
 If you feel that a medical professional?s negligence led to a health issue from which you are currently suffering, you can meet with an attorney to discuss the possibility of filing a lawsuit.
-However, it is important that you disclose relevant information with that attorney.
+However, it is important that you disclose relevant information to that attorney.

 This webpage offers a form that will make it easier for your attorney to understand your medical history.
 A proper understanding of your medical history will make it easier for both you and your attorney to move forward with a medical malpractice case.
 Don?t let medical negligence cause you undue pain or suffering.
 New York doctors are amongst the best in the world, but even they can make mistakes.